Safety is a top priority at Grade A Construction

 Safe & Sound Week - August 13-18, 2018

 Safe workplaces are sound businesses.
 Successful safety and health programs can proactively identify and manage workplace hazards before they cause injury or illness, improving sustainability and the bottom line.
 We have communicated with over 90 of our field employees & all of our management staff about the importance of a safe work site.
-Our company president, Director of Operations, Foreman, operators and laborers have all been a part of the communicating safety tipes and proper safety procedures.
+Our company president, Director of Operations, Foremen, operators and laborers have all been a part of the communicating safety tips and proper safety procedures.
 Grade A is doing everything possible to be "Grade A Safe".
 We continually encourage our employees to get involved in safety, and to partner with our vendors, that we buy and rent equipment from, as well as perform equipment inspections.
 Our goal during Safe & Sound Week will be to increase safety awareness, find and fix potential hazards, and assure our employees that safety is the most important part of their day.

 Grade A President, Rachelle Reigard out promoting Safe & Sound Week.